zovoilis-lab/Flye/docs/FAQ.md

 selects this parameter based on the read length distribution, and for the most of datasets the selected value works well.
-In some rare cases, this parameter needs to be adjusted manually, for example if the read length is not distributed normally.
+In some rare cases, this parameter needs to be adjusted manually, for example if the read length distribution is skewd.

 Currently, the minimum overlap is automatically selected with the 1kb-5kb range.
 For some datasets (such as ultra-long ONT reads)